- 9th Grade

 Can I take AP Psychology in addition to traditional classes?

 Absolutely! eAchieve offers part-time enrollment for students currently at a brick and mortar school who want to take full advantage of both their traditional school and online school options.
-Our complete list of school districts by county in Wisconsin should help show every option for your residence.
+Students living in any school district or county in Wisconsin are eligible to apply at our free online school.

 Learn more about the benefits of an online high school education from eAchieve Academy.